clairey-zx81/json-model/SPEC.md

     - `*` value must be a object, which is merged into the target object.
       If a property already exists, this is an error and must be rejected.
   - if the target is a JSON array (not necessarily a model for an array):
-    - `/`: may be a integer or a list of integers.
+    - `/`: may be value or a list of value.
-      Array items at these indexes are removed.
+      Array items equal to these values are removed.
-      It the array is too short, this is an error and must be rejected.
+      If a value is not found, this is an error and must be rejected.
-    - `~`: this is an error and must be rejected
+    - `~`: this is an error and must be rejected.
     - `*`: if the value is an array, append these items to the target array. if the value is something else, appends this to the array.
   - if the target is a JSON scalar: this is an error and must be rejected.
-- if the transformation value is a model (i.e. an object without any `/ ~ *` property), the target is _replaced_ by the value, in place.
+- if the transformation value is a model (i.e. an object without any `/ ~ *` property), the target value is _replaced_ by this value, in place.

 For instance,